-The Fundamental Unit of Electric Charge (The Millikan Oil Drop Experiment)

-The Universal Gravitational Constant (The Cavendish Experiment)

-The Speed of Light (Foucault's Method)
+Fundamental Unit of Electric Charge (The Millikan Oil Drop Experiment) Universal Gravitational Constant (The Cavendish Experiment) Speed of Light (Foucault's Method) Electron Spin Resonance Hall Effect Zeeman Effect Nuclear Spectroscopy of Materials1 Index of Refraction of Air2 Sodium Doublet Mass of the Neutron

-The Speed of Light (Ole Roemer's Method)

-Electron Spin Resonance

-The Hall Effect

-The Zeeman Effect

-Nuclear Spectroscopy of Materials

-The Index of Refraction of Air

-The Sodium Doublet

-The Mass of the Neutron

-&lt;sup>1This experiment requires training in the use of a telescope to time the eclipses of Io.

-&lt;sup>2This experiment requires as a pre-requisite successful completion of the half-life experiment.

-&lt;sup>3This experiment requires use of an excel spreadsheet maintained by Dr. Sudol.
+1This experiment requires as a pre-requisite successful completion of the half-life experiment.
+2This experiment requires use of an Excel spreadsheet maintained by Dr. Sudol.